patlacroix/TFA-Bot/README.md

 * A server, with Docker for running your Bot on.
 * A Discord Server account.
 * Factom nodes to monitor!

 ----

 #### Getting started

-1. Copy this Google spreadsheet, and fill it in.
+1. Copy this Google spreadsheet, and fill in every sheet tab.
 Follow the instructions on the "Settings" tab. https://docs.google.com/spreadsheets/d/19SLbCQLFKpkSaZ88SAmN_Mg8L8M-TkiB67TJD67lNQA/edit?usp=sharing

 2. Get a read-only share URL for your spreadsheet.
 (Dont share it with anyone, but you can invite your members for full read/write access)